Music lovers, thrill seekers, conversationalists, pornographers, smut peddlers, all of you out there here are the EIB network.

 You would think they'd be easily spottable if they tried to illegally enter the United States.

-And if they're coming across the border with uh a couple of happy meals in hand or whatever, then it's probably a dead giveaway.
+And if they're coming across the border with a couple of happy meals in hand or whatever, then it's probably a dead giveaway.

-But note, even though we have lost our number one status, and the Mexicans are now the fattest country in the world, it's still our fault.
+But note, even though we have lost our number one status and the Mexicans are now the fattest country in the world, it's still our fault because we are exporting junk food.

-There's a survey that has taken place in the United Kingdom's discovered that men get bored on a shopping spree with their Wife or girlfriend in just 26 minutes.
+It's discovered that men get bored on a shopping spree with their wife or girlfriend in just 26 minutes.

 However, women get tired of shopping after two hours.

-And that's only because they haven't found anything they like, or they haven't found what it is they set out to buy.
+And that's only because they haven't found anything they like or they haven't found what it is they set out to buy.

-Forty-five percent admitted that they avoid shopping with their partner altogether, and most of them admit they do it just to avoid the hassle of saying no.
+45% admitted that they avoid shopping with their partner altogether, and most of them admit they do it just to avoid the hassle of saying no.

-Twenty-six minutes.
+26 minutes.

 Average fatigue time shopping.

-Okay, audio sound bites.
+Okay, audio soundbites.

 Friday, Mamon is out antiquing again.

-Speaking of shopping, uh with his uh with his wife.
+Speaking of shopping with his wife.

 Friday, I want you to hang on.

-Darn it's one thing I forgot.
+Darn, it's one thing I forgot.

 I put it up.

-It's my what do you call my cousin's son?
+It's my, what do you call my cousin's son?

 Is that cousin once removed?

-I just call him my cousin.
+I just call him my cousin because cousin once removed.

 That might mean it's under the forch.

-Somebody under the anyway.
+Somebody under the.

 You got it?

-You got it ready to go.
+You got it ready to go?

-He's got it this Friday.
+He's got it.

-I'll tell you, this guy is on the case.
+This Friday, I'll tell you, this guy is on the case.

-I told him to wait, I'll have it up to him in mere minute, and he didn't wait.
+I'll have it up to him in mere minute.

 He took the initiative and he went ahead and did it on his own.